ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ### 2.3.
 Ready for Production

 To develop the Job Template for this guide you've been reducing the resolution and quality of the resulting frames to make the development iterations quicker.
+To use the template in production you'll need to remove that testing code.
+You may also want to control which compute nodes in your cluster the Steps of the Job run on.
+We'll go over both in this section.

+#### 2.3.1.
+Conditional Testing Using Environments

 To use the template in production you'd either need to remove the testing code from the `render.sh` embedded file so that it becomes:

 ```bash